 Being able to publish books where subtext is maintext is a dream come true for Astrid.
+Having a certificate in editing from the Academy of German Book Trade doesn’t hurt.

 In her free time, she writes stories under the pseudonym Emma Weimann.